Biostatistics, B.S.

 • How do neighborhood environments impact chronic disease?

-• How can medical records and insurance data be used to better understand the burden, prevention and control of health outcomes in our populations?
+• How can medical records and insurance data be used to better understand health outcomes and direct disease prevention?

 • How can genomic data be used to understand the role of genetics in the risk, treatment and prognosis of disease?